US Federal Agency Cybersecurity

-In 2019, a significant US Federal Agency security breach came to light.
+In 2019, a significant US Federal Agency cybersecurity breach came to light.
 Hackers infiltrated the facility, stealing 500 megabytes of data from 23 files.
-Subsequent to this breach, external entities disconnected from the agency’s network.
-After conducting an extensive audit that spanned months, the agency’s network revealed a connection to an unauthorized Raspberry Pi device.
+Following the breach, external entities disconnected from the agency’s network.
+An extensive audit, conducted over several months, revealed an unauthorized Raspberry Pi device connected to the agency’s network.

-The compromise of an external user’s account played a pivotal role in the Federal Agency Security Breach.
+The compromise of an external user’s account played a pivotal role in the US Federal Agency cybersecurity Breach.
 Furthermore, the network was shared, not a segmented environment.
-Which allowed the attackers to move freely between the various systems within the network causing further damage.
+Which allowed the attackers to move freely between the various systems within the network, causing further damage.

 The Federal Agency Security Breach Audit

-The audit uncovered that the Federal Agency Security Breach had resulted in the agency’s reduced visibility into devices connected to its network.
-Thereby hindering the ability to comprehensively secure those networks.
-The considerable depth in which the attackers went provided them with access to several sensitive operations.
-When news broke, several connected agencies disengaged from the network to prevent further damage.
+The audit uncovered that the US Federal Agency Cybersecurity Breach significantly reduced the agency’s visibility into connected devices, limiting its ability to secure those networks effectively.
+The depth of the attack provided hackers with access to several sensitive operations.
+When news of the breach broke, multiple connected agencies immediately disengaged from the network to contain the damage.

 Hardware Asset Visibility and Policy Enforcement to Mitigate Federal Agency Security Breaches

 Many times, enterprises’ IT and security teams struggle in providing complete and accurate visibility into their hardware assets.
 Especially in today’s extremely challenging IT/OT/IoT environment.
-This challenge has been further exacerbated by the Federal Agency Security Breach.
-This is due to the fact that often, there is a lack of visibility.
+This challenge has been further exacerbated by the US Federal Agency Cybersecurity Breach, which exposed the consequences of insufficient hardware visibility.
 Which leads to a weakened policy enforcement of hardware access.
 This may result in security accidents, such as ransomware attacks, data leakage, etc.

 To address the challenge of Federal Agency Security Breach, it’s essential to maintain a comprehensive awareness of your hardware assets.
 Regardless of their characteristics and the interface utilized for connections by potential attackers.
 Moreover, it is important to be practical and adjust to the dynamic Cyber security defenses put in place to block them, as well as take advantage of the “blind” spots.
 Mainly through USB Human Interface Device (HID) emulating devices or Physical layer network implants.